Do we need police officers in schools?

 He says, "I act as an intervention into law enforcement instead of apprehension into law enforcement."

-He says students trust him with their concerns, "I have an open door policy."
+He says students trust him with their concerns and that he has an open door policy.

 The P3 Campus app allows students to report anonymous tips, all these go to Officer Fah.
 Trained in crisis prevention and through this app, he's been able to prevent three suicides.